satyu-a/Detection-Lab/README.md

 ### Tools Used

 - Security Information and Event Management (SIEM) system for log ingestion and analysis (Splunk Enterprise).
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Sysmon for monitoring and generating System logs.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Attack tools such as Metasploit to simulate attacks and to generate telemetry.

 ## Host system specifications
 - 4 Core Intel i5 8th gen, 16GB ram, 2TB SSD